vandop/dremio-client-test-server/README.md

 1. Only Cloud + PAT tested so far
 2. Auth page is still not working properly, must use .env file for now
 3. Linux only environment are supported by all drivers (recommended docker/devconainer for development)
+4. PyODBC only works in isolation and will break other Flight sessions for a while (Investigating)

 ## Features